 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap.

-Any information provided that is in violation of the Ontario Human Rights Code or the Charter of Rights and Freedoms shall not be considered when evaluating an applicant

 The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
 Thus, prior EngSoc experience shall not be a prerequisite for any EngSoc position.
 However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible.

 An exception shall be made for Design Group executive positions, where they may require up to one (1) year of experience as a member of that Design Group.

+An exception shall be made for the Director of IT, who should have experience with IT in an enterprise environment.

-All Hiring Committees and Applicants must use EngsSoc Breezy, breezy.engsoc.queensu.ca, the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President of Student Affairs.
+All Hiring Committees and Applicants must use EngSoc Breezy, breezy.engsoc.queensu.ca, the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President of Student Affairs.

 FREC hiring is the only permanent exception whereby all applications are submitted by email to the Chief FREC, Orientation Chair, or Action-Tech-Plant Manager.